 In all the tests there was only one single failure.
 In this case the anchor was cut flash with the concrete substrate and another anchor was installed away from the disengaged anchor.
 Afterwards, another pull out test was successful.

-Handling and installation of GRC cladding panels
+Details of handling and installation of GRC cladding panels

 The weight of boxes varied depending on the size and shape of GRC cladding panels.
 Some packs included smaller panels with the total weight of approximately 300kg and there were several panels which weighted almost 600kg each.

-Preparing GRC cladding panels for installation
+Preparing GRC wall cladding panels for installation

 GRC panels included cast-in plates with a hook on notch.
 This allowed for the panel to be hooked on the subframe without additional moving parts.

-On-site repairs of GRC cladding panels
+On-site repairs of GRC wall panels

 It is nearly impossible to handle such a high quantity of GRC panels in a tight environment and do not make any scratches or damages.